+The reminder of this section discusses different approaches to providing per-TN routing information.
+The first four make use of an authoritative industry registry for the exchange of per-TN data while the fifth discusses the exchange of per-TN information on a bilateral basis or via ad hoc service bureaus without the use of shared industry infrastructure.
+Of the registry-based solutions, the first uses the registry to provide routing data (SIP URIs) directly while the other three are based on a tiered ENUM approach in which the registry provides name server (NS) records that direct the interconnect partner how to query the terminating service provider for specific routing data (NAPTR records resolving to SIP URIs).
+Two of the registry solutions use the NPAC to perform the registry function while one leverages the LERG and the other proposes an independent registry.

 NPAC TN Registry

+This approach makes use of the existing Voice URI field in the NPAC subscription version, essentially as originally contemplated.
+This field provides a SIP URI that, in conjunction with bilaterally exchanged IP connection information as in the aggregate approaches discussed in section 4, resolves to the traffic exchange route(s) agreed to between the interconnection partners.

 Service providers wishing to provide per-TN routing perform the following provisioning activities:

-As part of bilateral interconnect negotiations provide mappings for SIP URI hostnames to SBC IP addresses.
+As part of bilateral traffic exchange negotiations provide mappings for SIP URI hostnames to SBC IP addresses.

-Populate registry records for TNs available for IP interconnection with the appropriate SIP URI.
+Populate the Voice URI field in the NPAC subscription version for TNs available for IP interconnection with the appropriate SIP URI.
 The URI will be a full SIP URI (e.g., sip:+13036614567@example.mso-a.com;user=phone ) but without the tel URI number portability parameters as defined in RFC 4694..

-The registry must insure that only the provider of record for the number as defined by LERG/NPAC can populate a corresponding record and service providers must ensure that their routing servers are updated when information in the Registry changes.
+NPAC provisioning is carried out through Change Oder 400 compliant SOAs.
+If a TN is not pooled or ported, the pseudo LRN capability is used to create a subscription version.

-Service providers electing to use the per-TN routing information will:
+Service providers electing to use the per-TN routing information provided by their interconnect partner will:

 Provision the hostname – IP address mappings into their internal DNS (A or AA records).

-Provision TN-URI mappings from the Registry into their internal routing servers.
+Provision TN-URI mappings from the NPAC into their internal routing servers using a Change Order 400 compliant LSMS to obtain the NPAC data.
 If the routing server is accessed via a SIP query, the SIP URI may be directly populated.
 If the routing server is accessed via an ENUM query, the SIP URI is encapsulated into a NAPTR record.

 Provisioning

 This provisioning process is illustrated in Figure 5 below.
-The Figure shows the registry instantiated in the NPAC but alternate registry implementations (using different provisioning mechanisms than the SOA/LSMS) are possible.